nicoverbruggen/NickelHome/README.md

 NickelHome stands entirely on the shoulders of [Patrick Gaskin](https://github.com/pgaskin)'s work, both NickelHook and NickelMenu.
 Because it is derived from a PR I made for NickelMenu itself, it is licensed under the MIT License; see [LICENSE](./LICENSE).

-This mod was created by the author with the help of the following large language models:
+This mod was created by the author with the help of the following large language models: Claude Opus 4.8, Claude Fable, GPT 5.5, and some old-school manual work as well.

-- Claude Opus 4.8
-- Claude Fable